spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/03-app-profile-macros.md

 # Output Variables

-Palette Dev Engine output variables are defined in the App Profile and are only resolved at cluster deployment time.
+Palette Dev Engine output variables are defined in the [app profile](/glossary-all#appprofile) and are only resolved at cluster deployment time.
 The output variables have the following properties:

 * May be referenced by specifying them during app profile creation.